Did you know that you can track and send events to your website using Facebook Pixel Events?

 Choose the method to Use a partner.

-Next, you’ll be able to see a list containing all the various partners for adding events to the new website.
+Next, you’ll see a list containing all the various partners for adding events to the new website.

 Click on WordPress.

-Next, if you don’t already have one, you’ll need to install a plugin called Facebook for WordPress.
+Next, if you don’t already have one, you’ll need to install a plugin called Facebook for WordPress (now called Meta Pixel for WordPress.

 Open your WordPress website, and go to the Plugin section.
 Click on Add New.

-In the search bar, type Facebook, and navigate to the plugin named Facebook for WordPress.
+In the search bar, type Facebook, and select the plugin Facebook for WordPress.
 Install it, and click on Activate once done.

 After activating it, go to the Settings section of the installed plugin.